swarna32/heart_failure/README.md

   - **Min-Max Scaling**: Scales the feature values to a range between 0 and 1.

 ## Model Structure
-The CNN model used for classification consists of the following layers:
+The ANN model used for classification consists of the following layers:
 - An input layer with 20 neurons, taking input of dimension 26 and using ReLU activation.
 - A hidden layer with 15 neurons and ReLU activation.
 - Another hidden layer with 8 neurons and ReLU activation.